-Now that you have decided to study in the U.S., one of the most crucial considerations for a student pursuing education abroad is how much money they'll need to spend each month on living expenses.
-In the U.S., the average monthly cost of living for international students is between $1000-$3000, excluding course fees.
-However, the cost of living in the United States varies from student to student based on their lifestyle, location, and kind of housing, among other factors.
+Now that you have decided to study in the US, one of the most crucial considerations for a student pursuing education abroad is how much money they'll need to spend each month on living expenses.
+The average cost of living in the US for international students ranges between $1000-$3000, excluding course fees.
+However, the cost of living in the US for international students varies, based on their lifestyle, location, and kind of housing, among other factors.

-Being one of the most vibrant and bustling cities globally, the U.S. has an intermingled population from various ethnic origins, making it one of the world's most varied multicultural cultures.
+Being one of the most vibrant and bustling cities globally, the US has an intermingled population from various ethnic origins, making it one of the world's most varied multicultural hotspots.
 The country is growing as one of the world's top economies, which has attracted skilled labor forces worldwide.

-If you are thinking about studying in the U.S. but are not sure about the cost, this blog will help you look at the cost of studying and living in the United States for students, ranging from tuition fees to living expenditures that you should be aware of.
+If you are thinking about studying in the US but are not sure about the cost of living as an international student, this blog will help you look at the cost of studying and living in the United States for students, ranging from tuition fees to living expenditures that you should be aware of.

-While trying to come up with an idea of the cost of studying in the U.S., you have to bear in mind a few essentials like:
+While trying to come up with an idea of the cost of studying in the US, you have to bear in mind a few essentials:

 - Tuition fees for your chosen course